XingKongTanSuo/android_device_EEBBK_H110_TWRP/README.md

-'''This is eebbk s5pro's twrp device tree'''
+This is eebbk s5pro's twrp device tree